15 Jobs AI Will Replace by 2030 | Gaper.io

 GPT-4o, Claude 3.5, Jasper AI

 Commodity content – product descriptions, templated blog posts, standard ad copy – is being automated at scale.
 Jasper, Copy.ai, and direct GPT/Claude access have made AI-generated marketing copy the default for many companies.
-The moderate risk rating (not critical) reflects that high-quality, strategically differentiated writing still requires human judgment, domain expertise, and original thinking.
+The moderate risk rating reflects that high-quality, strategically differentiated writing still requires human judgment, domain expertise, and original thinking.
 The lower end of the copywriting market has effectively been commoditized.
-Writers who build subject matter authority and strategic thinking skills are safer than those competing on speed and volume.
+Writers who build personal brands or specialize in complex domain writing remain safer.

 Job #15